-Theme Action needed 1 Pay and conditions Pay and other conditions to be suitably enhanced so that Devon can be more competitive with neighbouring authorities, and access to affordable housing to be reviewed.
-2 Development Opportunities and Career Pathways Corporate promotion of routes into social work from social care teams; Embed Restorative Practice across Children's Services, as part of the Improvement Journey; A clear progression structure, providing opportunities for those who want to progress in practice, as well as management; Corporate promotion and support for social workers to gain experience across teams; Access to financial support for post graduate study.
+Theme Action needed 1 Pay and Pay and other conditions to be suitably enhanced so that Devon can be conditions more competitive with neighbouring authorities, and access to affordable housing to be reviewed.
+2 Development o Corporate promotion of routes into social work from social care teams; Opportunities Embed Restorative Practice across Children's Services, as part of the and Career Improvement Journey; Pathways A clear progression structure, providing opportunities for those who want to progress in practice, as well as management; Corporate promotion and support for social workers to gain experience across teams; Access to financial support for post graduate study.
 3 Caseloads Caseloads to be consistently manageable across Children's Services.
 4 Supervision All social workers to have access to quality supervision, with team managers who have the time and the skills to address social workers emotional needs and build resilience.
-5 Support for workers recruited from overseas Support with the cost of indefinite leave to remain applications for social workers recruited from overseas.
+5 Support for Support with the cost of indefinite leave to remain applications for social workers workers recruited from overseas. recruited from overseas implementation of the career progression scheme with 24 additional advanced practitioner roles for Social Workers (Devon County Council, 2020).